Military–industrial complex: Russia

-Russia's military-industrial complex is overseen by the Military-Industrial Commission of Russia.
-As of 2024, Russia's military-industrial complex is made up of about 6,000 companies and employs about 3.5 million people, or 2.5% of the population.
-In 2025, nearly 40% of Russian government spending will be on national defense and security.
+Russia's military–industrial complex is overseen by the Military-Industrial Commission of Russia.
+As of 2024, Russia's military–industrial complex is made up of about 6,000 companies and employs about 3.5 million people, or 2.5% of the population.
+In 2025, nearly 40% of Russian government spending was on national defense and security.
 This record-high allocation of 13.5 trillion rubles ($133.63 billion) is more than the spending allocated to education, healthcare, social programs and economic development.

-Russia ramped-up weapons production following the 2022 Russian invasion of Ukraine, and factories making ammunition and military equipment have been running around the clock.
-Andrei Chekmenyov, the head of the Russian Union of Industrial Workers, said that "practically all military-industrial enterprises" were requiring workers to work additional hours "without their consent", to sustain Russia's war machine.
-In January 2023, Russia's president Vladimir Putin said that Russia's large military-industrial complex would ensure its victory over Ukraine.
+Russia ramped-up weapons production since the start of the Russo-Ukrainian war, and factories making ammunition and military equipment have been running around the clock.
+Andrei Chekmenyov, the head of the Russian Union of Industrial Workers, said that "practically all military–industrial enterprises" were requiring workers to work additional hours "without their consent", to sustain Russia's war machine.
+In January 2023, Russia's president Vladimir Putin said that Russia's large military–industrial complex would ensure its victory over Ukraine.

-According to Philip Luck of the Center for Strategic and International Studies, Russia's war against Ukraine has "created a new class of economic beneficiaries—industries and individuals profiting from the war—who now have a vested interest in sustaining Putin's war economy".
-Russian political scientist Ekaterina Schulmann refers to this as a new "military-industrial class" whose welfare depends on the continuation of the war.
+According to Philip Luck of the Center for Strategic and International Studies, the Russo-Ukrainian war has "created a new class of economic beneficiaries—industries and individuals profiting from the war—who now have a vested interest in sustaining Putin's war economy".
+Russian political scientist Ekaterina Schulmann refers to this as a new "military–industrial class" whose welfare depends on the continuation of the war.
 Likewise, Luke Cooper of the Peace and Conflict Resolution Evidence Platform writes that "Russia has created a rent-based military industrial complex whose elites have an interest in large scale military spending".
-He says that while this military-industrial complex would have an incentive to oppose peace negotiations, "it seems plausible that the militarisation of the economy would remain a priority in a post-war situation regardless", justified by the "threat" from the West.
+He says that while this military–industrial complex would have an incentive to oppose peace negotiations, "it seems plausible that the militarisation of the economy would remain a priority in a post-war situation regardless", justified by the "threat" from the West.

-However, Russia's military-industrial complex has been severely hindered by international sanctions and by the demands of the war in Ukraine.
+However, Russia's military–industrial complex has been severely hindered by international sanctions and by the demands of the war in Ukraine.
 This has highlighted Russia's dependence on Western components.
 Although Russia has bypassed some sanctions, and its military industry is resilient, this is not sustainable for long.